sooftware/kospeech/README.md

 ```

 ## Get Started

+We use [Hydra](https://github.com/facebookresearch/hydra) to control all the training configurations.
+If you are not familiar with Hydra we recommend visiting the [Hydra website](https://hydra.cc/).
+Generally, Hydra is an open-source framework that simplifies the development of research applications by providing the ability to create a hierarchical configuration dynamically.

 ### Preparing KsponSpeech Dataset (LibriSpeech also supports)

 Download from [here](https://github.com/sooftware/KoSpeech#pre-processed-transcripts) or refer to the following to preprocess.